 In the last several years I have been learning about and connecting with my Maori whakapapa - lineage, I have learned more about my Te Ati Awa Tupuna - Ancestors.
 I completed a Ngai Tahutanga and Personal Development course called Aoraki Bound I have grown in confidence with being Maori.
 Teaching myself to carve Pounamu has been part of this.
 I have always been captivated by this stone and I do feel very fortunate to have opportunity to explore how to shape this special taonga - treasure into beautiful jewelry.

 I take most of inspiration from my cultural heritage as a descendant of Te Ati Awa as well as the cliche of "from Nature", particularly water and rivers.

 Basing my carving in the shapes of the genuine objects they represent it something I aim for.

 I use as much of my spare time as I can to carve, it is relaxing and rewarding.

 I try to show the beauty and character of the stone.
 I like things that are a bit different to the normal or the traditional yet are still based on these recognisable inspirations.
 I particularly like patterned stone where there are inclusions of other materials that add contrast to the piece.

 My pieces look like stone, beautiful, natural stone.
 I hand sand and polish every piece I make.
 Hand sanding means the edges fold into each other and the curves flow together this gives a hand crafted look and feel.
-The finish is polished but will not shimmer like a piece of glass, it has the organic feeling of stone, this will over time and wear polish further through contact with skin.
+I am not, however, a precision carver, my carving has the organic and asymmetrical shape of stone.

 Area of Interest